When Iberia won’t pay your compensation claim

 EU Regulation 261/2004

 The above is why EU Regulation 261/2004 was put in place.
-It is to compensate passengers where the airline is responsible for delays, cancellations or other kinds of disruptions to your flights.
+It is to compensate passengers when the airline is responsible for delays, cancellations or other kinds of disruptions to your flights.

 The amount of you compensation claim is dependant on the distance: For short distance (under 1500km) flight delays passengers are due 250€ in compensation.
 For medium distance (between 1500 km and 3500 km) flights they are due 400€.
-For long-distance (over 3500km) flights they can receive 600€ in compensation.
+For long-distance (over 3500km) flights they are entitled to 600€ in compensation.

 Again: note that regulation EU 261/2004 is only valid if the airline is an airline based in the EU and if the flight starts or ends in the EU.

-In my case, I was flying a European airline (Iberia), was flying out of an EU country (Spain) and I had a delay to my final destination of over 3 hours (36 in fact).
+In my case, I was flying a European airline (Iberia), was flying out of an EU country (Spain) and I had a delay to my final destination of 36 hours.
 The distance covered was slightly over 9,000 km so the entitled compensation according to the regulation was deemed to be 600 Euros.

 Iberia Customer Service